 The Carruth Center services are meant to provide short-term assistance to students with personal, educational, and social concerns that may interfere with their academic studies.
 On-going counseling is available through appointments only.
-We do offer drop-in hours during which students may come in for emergencies or to start accessing services.
-Initial appointments can happen during drop-in hours or by calling us at 304-293-4431 to schedule an appointment, whichever is more convenient for the student.
+Initial appointments can be scheduled by calling us at 304-293-4431.

 During an initial appointment, the student will be referred to ongoing individual counseling, group counseling, testing, or psychiatry in the Carruth Center or to a community agency, depending on the student’s needs.
 Sometimes, the student finds that their concerns are addressed in the initial appointment and do not require further services at that time.

 *Some services offered do have fees associated with them.
 Please see our fees page for more information.